codelv/enaml-web/README.md

 #### Templates ####

-You can define a base template, then overwrite parts using the `Block` component.
+You can define a base template, then overwrite parts using the `Block` node.

 In a file `templates.enaml` put: